rust-cli/book/src/tutorial/packaging.md

 but they can quickly get the latest releases version without the need to install Rust.

+### What to package in addition to your binaries

+Right now,
+when a user downloads our release builds, they will get a `.tar.gz` file that only contains binary files.
+So, in our example project,
+they will just get a single `grrs` file they can run.
+But there are some more files we already have in our repository that they might want to have.
+The README file that tells them how to use this tool, and the license file(s), for example.
+Since we already have them,
+they are easy to add.

+There are some more interesting file that make sense especially for command-line tools,
+though:
+How about we also ship a man page in addition to that README file, and config files that add completions of the possible flags to your shell?
+You can write these by hand,
+but _clap_, the argument parsing library we use
+(which structopt builds upon)
+has a way to generate all these files for us.
+See [this in-depth chapter][clap-man-pages] for more details.

+[clap-man-pages]: ../../in-depth/docs.md

 ## Getting your app into package repositories

 Both approaches we've seen so far